sorinbotirla/powerchat/README.md

 Of course, you will have to open the websocket desired port trough your firewall if you have one.

 <h3>Testing</h3>
-Operator chat will be available at https:// your url here / path to the index.php?method=manageoperator<br />
+Operator chat will be available at https:// your url here / path to the <a href="https://github.com/sorinbotirla/powerchat/blob/main/index.php">index.php</a>?method=manageoperator<br />
 Customer chat will be available at https:// your url here / path to the client.html (you can replace later this path with your desired application if you plan to integrate it)

 In production you will need a second parameter called pwrsid and the value can be generated with $this->generatePowerSupportSid(); <br />